CrayLabs/SmartSim/doc/tutorials/inference.rst

 Random Forest
 -------------

-The Random Forest example uses the Iris datset from Scikit Learn to train a RandomForestRegressor.
+The Random Forest example uses the Iris dataset from Scikit Learn to train a RandomForestRegressor.
 As with the other examples, the skl2onnx function `skl2onnx.to_onnx`_ is used to convert the model to ONNX format.